ArielLevineLabNINDS/Dorsal_Horn/scRNAseq/Readme.md

 All analysis was done in R using Seurat v4, and code is written in the following Rmd files.
 General notes on each notebook follow each link.

+Prior to these steps, 30 replicate 10X Chromium 3' GEX runs from cervical, thoracic or lumbar E14.5/E16.5 spinal cords were run through Cellranger mkfastq and count, with 10X Genomics' reference genome package 2020-A (mm10).

 [Part 1: QC and filtering](Roome2025_scrnaseq_part1_QC_filtering.Rmd)
+-
 - Cellranger outputs (MEX format) were imported to R (Read10X)
 - CreateSeuratObject was run on MEX format data (CreateSeuratObject)
 - Biological replicates were combined if applicable (merge)